-\begin{remark} The homogenisation of the class of all graphs in $\Forb(\str{C}_l)$ was first given by Komj{\'a}th, Mekler and Pach~\cite{Komjath1988} (corrected proof appears in~\cite{Komjath1999}).
-This, in fact, presented an early example of universal graphs defined by forbidden homomorphisms (this result was generalised in~\cite{Cherlin1999}; see also \cite{Cherlin1994, Cherlin1996} for negative results).
-Alternative homogenisation (in the form of even-odd metric spaces) is given in~\cite{Hubicka2009}.
-Homogenisation presented here appears in the catalogue of metrically ultrahomogeneous graphs~\cite{Cherlin} and is the only one (up to bi-definability) leading to the homogenisation of existentially complete $\omega$-categorical universal graph for the class of all graphs in $\Forb(\str{C}_l)$. \end{remark}
+\begin{remark} A homogenisation of the class of all graphs in $\Forb(\str{C}_l)$ was first given by Komj{\'a}th, Mekler and Pach~\cite{Komjath1988} (a corrected proof appears in~\cite{Komjath1999}).
+As an early example of a universal graph defined by forbidden homomorphisms, it was later generalised in~\cite{Cherlin1999}, see also~\cite{Cherlin1994, Cherlin1996} for negative results.
+An alternative homogenisation (in the form of even-odd metric spaces) is given in~\cite{Hubicka2009}.
+The homogenisation presented here appears in the catalogue of metrically homogeneous graphs~\cite{Cherlin2013} and is the only one (up to bi-definability) leading to an existentially complete $\omega$-categorical graph universal for $\Forb(\str{C}_l)$. \end{remark}